How To Report Cash Income Without A 1099

 Part of being human is that we have irrational fears.
 You know what I'm talking about.
 After watching that scary movie you can't walk through your house without all of the lights on.
 Or at some point in your life for some reason, quicksand is going to end up killing you.
 I think all irrational fears pale in comparison to one of the most widely held fears by young Americans: federal income taxes.
 You can't tell me the first time you filed your taxes you weren't at least a little scared you handled ALL your social security and medicare taxes right, especially if you didn't use an online self-employment tax calculator.
 Sending that final tax return to the IRS praying that everything was correct.
 Well, I am here to dispel some fears/questions that plague freelancers and self-employed independent contractors have while filing their federal tax returns.
 Today I will be focusing on one main question: how do I report cash income without a Form 1099-MISC?

 How The IRS Works...

-I'm going to give you an inside scoop on the dealings of the evil IRS.
+I'm going to give you an inside scoop on the dealings of the evil IRS if this is your first time filing taxes as a small business owner.
 When you have certain documents issued to you at the end of the tax year: a Form W2, Form 1099-MISC, pretty much anything that looks like an official document, the IRS is also receiving a copy of said forms.
 Essentially, the IRS knows a lot about your income situation and is expecting that you report income from certain sources.
 When you efile your tax return it gets analyzed by a program to ensure you are not trying to dodge any income on any tax forms included in your tax return.
 So if you do at least that much you will not have a problem with the IRS come tax time.
 I know that what I just told you leaves a burning question deep within your soul: what about cash payments not reported on IRS Form 1099-MISC?.

 Cash Income Not Reported?